 - Sulfur dioxide (SO2)

 NOAA is responsible for forecasting episodic, high-risk events, including volcanic emissions and chemical, toxic, and radioactive material.
 Volcanic Ash Advisories (VAAs) that are critically important to the aviation community combine observations from multiple satellites with model forecasts.
-ACX’s continuous observations of sulfur dioxide and hazardous materials released from refinery fires, railroad derailments, oil spills, and other industrial accidents would improve hazards forecasting.
+ACX’s continuous observations of sulfur dioxide and hazardous materials released from refinery fires, railroad derailments, oil spills, and other industrial accidents will improve hazards forecasting.

 Stratospheric Ozone Monitoring

 NOAA is mandated by the Clean Air Act and the Montreal Protocol to monitor, assess, provide measurements of, and report on the state of the stratospheric ozone layer.
 The ozone layer protects all life on Earth from harmful UV radiation and plays an important role in atmospheric structure and large-scale circulation, which impacts weather on seasonal to sub-seasonal time scales and may be impacted by pollutants.
-ACX would provide continuous coverage of pollutant transport to the troposphere, which can also be associated with turbulence and affect aviation safety.
+ACX will provide continuous coverage of pollutant transport to the troposphere, which can also be associated with turbulence and affect aviation safety.

 The ACX backscatter UV (BUV) can provide timely, high-resolution measurements of episodic, rapidly changing stratospheric events.
-Combining BUV with a GeoXO high-spectral resolution infrared sounder and in-situ stratospheric ozone measurements would provide continuous ozone climate data records.
+Combining BUV with a GeoXO high-spectral resolution infrared sounder and in-situ stratospheric ozone measurements will provide continuous ozone climate data records.